 But also the leading key manufacturers were not inactive.
 With a lot of ideas a lot of developments have been pushed forward until today and systems have been developed which again make it possible to copy almost all car keys.
 With a small selection of devices the car keys and the existing transponder system can be recognized.
 Computer controlled programs suggest which key blank and which transponder should be used.
 With the help of only a few “universal transponders” it is possible to copy almost every car key.
 This is also true for most “keyless” systems like Keyless Go keys and of course for car keys where the key still has to be milled.
 Here, however, not a simple copy is made, but on computer-controlled machines, a perfect car key, as perfect as the original.

 In my key specialist shop in Rahden I cut keys of the latest generation for almost all vehicles.
 With different programming devices the transponders can be read and copied.
 A fully automatic machine, which works with the factory dimensions, then mills the necessary key bit, with which doors may have to be opened or the ignition operated.
+Our newest car programmer can easyly programm more than 95 percent of the available car keys.
+At the OBD point in the car we can programm a spare key or an aditional key for the car (OBD = On Board Diagnostic).
+And the highlight: If there is no more car key left and the car in in the “outback”, we can produce and programm a new key for the car in less an hour.

 Please just inquire whether your vehicle key can also be duplicated at my premises.

 For all “older” vehicles still without anti-theft system or for Oldtimers, most of the key blanks are in stock and can be copied without problems.
-We are also specialized in keys for all vehicles like motorcycles, mopeds, tractors, boats and airplanes.
+We are also specialized in keys for all vehicles like motorcycles, mopeds, caravans, tractors, boats and airplanes.
 Even if the key is no longer available, we can create a functional key on the basis of the lock.